Mozartted/k8s-dummy-cluster/Readme.md

 - An ingress component
 - 2 services
 - 3 pods
-  - One frontend pod
+  - 2 frontend pod
-  - 2 backend pods.
+  - 1 backend pods.

 The images picked for hosting are as follows.